bodhiproject/bodhi-server/README.md

 npm start
 ```

+### Local GraphQL Playground

+To play around in the GraphQL playground, go to:

+1. Go to the GraphQL Playground at `localhost:8888/graphql` (port 9999 for testnet)

+2. Click on `SCHEMA` button on the right side

+3. Browse through all the queries, mutations, or subscriptions

 ## Run Docker

 The docker-compose files are configured to be run on an Ubuntu Linux server.
 The servers run with a bound volume mount to your host machine at `/home/ubuntu/.bodhi`.
 It also uses the IPC Web3 provider so if you don't have a local geth node running with the IPC file at `/home/ubuntu/.naka/[mainnet|testnet]/geth.ipc` then it won't sync.
 [Running it locally](#run-locally) is preferred for development environments.